 Since moving to Los Angeles, Michael has acted in over 100 film, television, commercial, theatrical, adult (just making sure you're paying attention...meaning it's a joke, Mom), industrial, and internet productions.
 Notable appearances include roles like a rental car repo man in Workaholics (Comedy Central), a LARPer in Maron (IFC), a CIA Tech on Chuck (NBC), Larry the Slacker on Body Of Proof (ABC); modeling items on an April Fool's episode of the "Price Is

-Right;" and playing a Zombie (MTV), Pizza Delivery Guy (DiGiorno's), and Schlub (Hoover) in national TV commercials.
-He also has auditioned for films like 2012 Oscar winner The Artist and nowhere near Oscar-winning Men In Black III.
-Michael also performs improv regularly with Soda Jerk (check out his Facebook page for show updates)
+Right;" and playing a Zombie (MTV), Pizza Delivery Guy (DiGiorno's), and dance machine (Cars.com) in national TV commercials.
+Michael also performs improv regularly with Soda Jerk and his two-man team Slim Shady (check out his Facebook page for show updates).

 Wait a minute- all this jabbering about acting, but didn't you say he writes too?
 Sure did.
 Go to Writings to find out more.
 Most recently, he has showcased some of his material at the pinnacle of all comedy venues: Open Mic nights.

-Thank you for taking the time to check out the Official Site of Michael J. Sielaff (not that there are scandal-ridden impostor sites, but there should be).
-Please contact us with any questions, comments, prank messages or high fives!
+Thank you for taking the time to check out the Official Site of Michael J. Sielaff.
+It's definitely a stock template from webs.com, but it kinda fits Sielaff's cartoony personality, right?
+Please contact me-I mean, US with any questions, comments, pranks, or high fives!